MichelleChen711/No-More-Hangry/README.md

 No More Hangry eliminates the top down search structure of selecting a food catergory, then a restaurant of that food catergory, then a food item in that restaurant.
 By showing the food item first, No More Hangry focuses on the more deciding factors: what entree looks good and its price.

 Create an account, save your address, payment details, preferences once and No More Hangry will do the rest.
 For example, an image of a delicious entree under $10 with at least 3 stars will be displayed to you.
 Dont like it?
 Refresh the page to see another entree.
-If you are satisfied with the current entree, all you have to do is hit a button and the food is on its way to your doorstep.
+If you are satisfied with the current entree, all you have to do is click a button and the food is on its way to your doorstep.

 ##Data Model